Social Media Policy

 Ensure POPIA and RICA compliance for monitoring provisions

-Review annually and update for new platforms and case law
+Review annually for new platforms, case law, and emerging risks

 Frequently Asked Questions